Terbit Rencana Perangin Angin

 Terbit Rencana Perangin-angin (family name, or marga Perangin-angin), born 24 June 1972, is the suspended Bupati (regent) of Langkat, a second-level administrative division below its province of North Sumatra in Indonesia.

 He was elected as Bupati in 2018, and began serving his five-year term on 20 February 2019, until his suspension on 19 January 2022 on suspicion of corruption.
 Further revelations included accusations of slavery, torture, and wildlife crimes.

 Background

 Terbit was born in Langkat, and went to primary school and junior high school near his home of Raja Tengah, Kuala district, Langkat, followed by high school in the nearby city of Medan, and then studied management in the other nearby local city, Binjai.

 Terbit was elected leader of the Langkat branch of Pemuda Pancasila, a legal paramilitary 'ormas' (mass-membership organization) in 1997, and re-elected every 4 years subsequently until his arrest.
 In 2002 he became Langkat leader of FSPTI/SPSI, a transport workers' union.

-In 2014 Terbit was elected as head of the DPD (local regional Parliament) for Langkat, as head of the largest party, Golkar, for the 2015–2020 cycle.
+In 2014 Terbit was elected as head of the DPRD (local regional parliament) for Langkat, as head of the largest party, Golkar, for the 2015–2020 period.